Python Development Kit for Forex and CFDs

 04/27/2021 at 02:02PM

 If you are a fan of python, SDK (Software Development Kit) and are looking for forex data then look no further.
-I would like to introduce TraderMade Python-SDK that will make your life much simpler with respect to getting forex data.
+I would like to introduce TraderMade Python-SDK that will make your life much simpler with respect to getting live and historical forex rates.

 So let’s begin.